 Sometimes, it can be helpful to have a friend with a fresh set of eyes to assess potential dangers in your home.
 Improvements can be simple DIY projects.

-The best way to make good choices is if everyone involved is informed and educated on the issues and options.
-It’s okay to ask a lot of questions, request second opinions, and turn to other experts and organizations who can offer additional information and support.
+The best way to make good choices is for everyone involved to be informed and educated about the issues and options.
+It’s okay to ask a lot of questions, request second opinions, and turn to other experts and organizations for additional information and support.

 Don’t be afraid to find others who are facing similar issues.
-People with lived experiences tend to have unique and first-hand wisdom on how to cope with and overcome certain challenges.
+People with lived experience tend to have unique, first-hand wisdom on how to cope with and overcome certain challenges.

-When an older adult is diagnosed with a new illness, it’s important to start getting their health, legal, and financial affairs in order.
+When an older adult is diagnosed with a new illness, it’s important to begin organizing their health, legal, and financial affairs.
 As much as possible, you’ll want them to be involved and centered in planning for their future.
 Encourage your loved one to express their wishes while they can still make decisions.

-Be sure to review all pertinent health, legal, and financial information – living wills, powers of attorney for finances and health care, trusts, and Do Not Resuscitate (DNR) forms – to make sure their wishes are reflected.
+Be sure to review all pertinent health, legal, and financial information – including living wills, powers of attorney for finances and health care, trusts, and Do Not Resuscitate (DNR) forms – to ensure their wishes are reflected.

 If you’re not getting the support you need through family, friends, or other personal networks, arranging for care professionals to assist could be the ideal solution.